konfuzio-ai/document-validation-ui/README.md

 ## Styles

-There is a `styles.scss` file in the `styles` folder that contains all the styles needed for the app.
-You can customise it by changing the `:root` class in the top of the file to match the theme you want.
+The styles for each component are located under the `style` tag in each component file.
+If you want to edit the app theme there's a `theme` style in the `App.vue` component with all the colors of the app that can be edited to match the desired design.

 # **Tests**